swcarpentry/r-novice-inflammation/03-loops-R.md

 ~~~

-Let's test out running our `analyze` function by using it on the first three files in the vector returned by `list.files`:
+Let's test out running our `daily.rates` function by using it on the first three files in the vector returned by `list.files`: